 “Christian, is this just some sponsored post?
 You shilling for some company to get a free camping equipment or some sort of new super-carbon-fiber-never-break-tent-poles?
 We’re on to you!!”
 You got me.
 It’s definitely a sponsored post, but as always, it’s something I’m proud to champion and would happily do otherwise.

-You see, when we adopted the kids, one of the first things we did was go camping.
+You see, when we adopted the kids, one of the first things we did was go camping and that time we got all our camping equipment from Survival Cooking.
 It will always share a special place in my heart.
 When you didn’t have 10 months of pre-birth bonding, or the first years of them learning every life skill from you, one-on-one time is crucial.
 CAMPING TO THE RESCUE!!

 You can’t get more bonding moments than being in the middle of nowhere, just your wits and some simple tools, a tent and nothing with cords or a glowing face.
 Well, unless you count shining a flashlight under your chin and telling (not so) spooky ghost stories.

 Now, you’re not “one with nature” when you camp.
 That’s just a line city folk use to describe escaping the madness of day-to-day life and breathing fresh air.
 No, we’re interlopers out in the woods.
 We’re blessed to be among the trees and soak in the beauty of these majestic elders.
 If you’re lucky enough to go with a friend, or even better your children, you now have the building blocks for cementing future memories.
 Cornerstones in their subconscious.
 It’s not overly poetic to see this as the foundation they will build their character upon.

 Dirty hands.
 Quiet until your hear a fish tail flap in the water.
 Clear skies with stars that scream out, “LOOK AND ADMIRE MY WONDER!!!”
 These are the nights you’ll remember forever, and hopefully so will they.
 Fondly.
 Affectionately.
 LONGINGLY.